cotonic/cotonic/README.md

  * Reflect state in the attributes of html and body tags, use css to change the page according to the state

-The great thing is that you can use the parts separately.
+The great thing is that you can use the parts separately, with frontend libraries, and even with languages like Elm.

 ## Why do you need this?